-Behaviorism argued that as people are machines driven by outside events, stimulus and response entirely define the loop and what the brain does.
-In contrast, constructivism argued that the brain controls the loop by actively constructing reality, hence we can produce more sentences than we could ever learn from stimulus-response associations (Chomsky, 2006).
+Constructivism argued that the brain controls the loop by actively constructing reality, hence it can produce more sentences than we could ever learn from stimulus-response associations (Chomsky, 2006).

-The theories differed on what initiated the basic feedback loop, which was input-driven in behaviorism and brain-driven in constructivism (Figure 6.20.
-Since one can initiate a circular process at any point, today we accept that both can be true.
-The brain can be driven by outside events but it can also dream realities with no external basis or be driven by outside events.
-It could neither learn nor evolve if it couldn’t initiate the feedback loop.
+They differed on what initiated the basic feedback loop as behaviorism was input-driven but constructivism was brain-driven (Figure 6.21).
+Since a circular process can be initiated at any point, today we accept that both can be true.
+The brain can be driven by outside events but it can also dream realities with no external basis.
+The second is necessary as a brain has to initiate the feedback loop to learn or evolve.

-A brain that evolves still has to run the feedback loop, but how it can evolve while operating?
-Microsoft computers at first had the DOS operating system until Windows replaced DOS, making it obsolete along with all the time users spent learning it.
-In this case, Windows overlaid DOS but if the mammal brain made the reptile brain obsolete, nature would be discarding hundreds of millions of years of evolution!
+Also, updating a constantly running system is not easy.
+When Microsoft upgraded its DOS operating system to Windows, it just replaced DOS, making it obsolete along with all the time users spent learning it.
+If nature worked this way, the mammal brain would make the reptile brain obsolete, losing hundreds of millions of years of evolution!
 Obviously, that is not efficient.

-Nature doesn’t discard advances so an American neuro-physiologist at the National Institute of Mental Health argued that our brain is a reptile brain overlaid by a mammal brain overlaid by a human cortex (MacLean, 1990) (Figure 6.21), where the reptile brain uses hind brain structures like the cerebellum, the mammal brain uses the mid-brain limbic system and the human brain uses the neocortex to give higher thinking.
-He then explained autism as an out-of-control reptile brain and anxiety as an out-of-control mammal brain.
+That nature doesn’t discard things led an American neuro-physiologist at the National Institute of Mental Health to argue that our brain is a reptile brain overlaid by a mammal brain overlaid by a human cortex (MacLean, 1990) (Figure 6.22), where the reptile brain uses hind brain structures like the cerebellum, the mammal brain uses the mid-brain limbic system and the human brain uses the neocortex to give higher thinking.
+This explained autism as an out-of-control reptile brain and anxiety as an out-of-control mammal brain.
 In this view, evolution developed a reptile brain to handle movement, a mammal brain to handle emotions and finally created a neocortex for human thought, so our brain is three brains in one, each overlaying the last.

-This brain model became popular as it explained autism and animals.
+This brain model became a popular way to explain autism and animals.
 Temple Grandin, an authority on animal psychology who is autistic, wrote:

 “To understand why animals seem so different from normal human beings, yet so familiar at the same time, you need to know that the human brain is really three different brains, each one built on top of the previous at three different times in evolutionary history.
 And here’s the really interesting part: each one of those brains has its own kind of intelligence, its own sense of time and space, its own memory, and its own subjectivity.
 It’s almost as if we have three different identities inside our heads, not just one.”

-The reception of the three-brain model among neuroscientists wasn’t nearly as positive because evolution doesn’t work by layering one new thing after another, like geology does.
+The reception of the three-brain model among neuroscientists wasn’t as positive because evolution doesn’t work by adding layers one after another like geology does.
 As one critic put it: Your brain isn’t an onion with a tiny reptile inside.
 Evolution didn’t build a reptile brain, then a mammal brain, then a human cortex because it isn’t a linear production line.
-Nor does it add new things with no precedent as bat wings are modified forelimbs that existed before.
-In biology, even reptiles have cortical analogues and can care for their young and solve problems (Patton, 2008).
+Nor does it add new things without precedent, as bat wings are modified forelimbs that existed before.
+Even reptiles have a primitive cortex and can care for their young as well as solve problems (Patton, 2008).